-- Applies key features of chosen genre appropriately - Creates interesting character/s through for example, their feelings and actions, physical description, and/or dialogue.

-Creates setting/context with some descriptive detail.
-Attempts to use figutative language (imagery) to engage the reader, for example, simile, metaphor, alliteration and onomatopoeia Creates plots with clear structures for example, suitable opening, turning point, climax and/or satisfactory ending.
+- Applies key features of chosen genre appropriately - Creates interesting character/s through for example, their feelings and actions, physical description, and/or dialogue. • Creates a clear sense of setting/context with some descriptive detail. • Attempts to use figutative language (imagery) to engage the reader, frefor example, simile, metaphor, alliteration and onomatopoeia • Creates plots with clear structures for example, suitable opening, turning point, climax and/or satisfactory ending.